bigfleet/jimvanfleet.com/content/posts/2004-09-09-introducing-the-quickies.md

 ---
 layout: post
 title: Introducing the Quickies
-tags: []
+tags:
+- Tech
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2004-09-09
 ---
-<p>Since I&#8217;m currently in a transition state, I don&#8217;t have a lot of time to post here.
-I&#8217;m working two jobs, which leaves little time for hobbies.</p>
+Since I'm currently in a transition state, I don't have a lot of time to post here.
+I'm working two jobs, which leaves little time for hobbies.

-	<p>This post is to introduce the <b>quickies</b> category, which I will shortly create.
-A quickie is designed to be a little tip to anyone interested, revealing some kind of lesson from my early development.</p>
+This post is to introduce the _quickies_ category, which I will shortly create.
+A quickie is designed to be a little tip to anyone interested, revealing some kind of lesson from my early development.